-Disbursement dates will begin after January 14, 2013.
-Once the student has completed their MPN, the student may check back with our office regarding disbursement after January 14.
+Disbursement dates will begin after the first day of classes.
+Once the student has completed their MPN, the student may check back with our office regarding disbursement after the first day of classes.

 Once the loan has been disbursed, the funds will be applied to the student's account to cover charges.
 If a credit balance is created, funds will be refunded to the student's Higher One account preference.

 In order to maintain eligibility, a student must be enrolled at least half-time at the time of disbursement and meet all Satisfactory Academic Progress requirements.

 - Repayment begins after the loan has disbursed fully for that academic year.

 - A request for deferment can be submitted for payment to begin upon dropping below half time.

 - Borrower will have up to 10 years to repay the loan.